sammwyy/hello-world/README.md

 # Hello World
-Hello world in different programming languages
+Hello world in different programming languages.

 # Index:
 #### A